The Years of the City

-The Years of the City is a novel by Frederik Pohl published in 1984.
+The Years of the City is a science fiction novel by American writer Frederik Pohl, published in 1984.

 Plot summary

-The Years of the City is a novel in which a utopia is built from New York in five linked stories.
+The novel is composed by five connected stories, describing an utopia being built in New York City.

 Reception

 Dave Langford reviewed The Years of the City for White Dwarf #64, and stated that "There are corny elements (like the traditional whores and crooks with hearts of gold in story 1) and things I can't believe; but overall it's impressive, with enough 'realistic' bitterness to make us cynics swallow the sugary core of optimism."

+Wendy Graham reviewed The Years of the City for Adventurer magazine and stated that "If this is the future, it's not so bad, and I liked the book too."